 The difference: class of service.

-To discern economy and economy preferred and economy plus from premium economy, it’s best to think of them as two different classes, with economy and and economy preferred and economy plus as one, and premium economy as another.
+To distinguish between economy (and economy preferred and economy plus) and premium economy, it’s best to think of them as two different classes, with economy and and economy preferred and economy plus as one, and premium economy as another.
 It’s analogous to the way that you might think about business class and first class being alike-but-separate entities.
 Sure, there are some similarities — both first and business class usually feature flat bed seats, for instance — but distinctions between the two are glaringly obvious at first glance.
 The same concept applies to the cabins further back; to help illustrate this, consider a run-of-the-mill economy class seat on United Airlines…

 …and compare that to United’s Economy Plus offering.
-The difference is nearly unnoticeable.
+The difference is barely noticeable.

-The latter seat offers more legroom than the former — about three inches, which is standard across all economy plus products — and locations that are further forward in the cabin, but that’s about it.
-Economy preferred offers “better” seats and nothing more.
-Otherwise, the passenger experiences are indistinguishable, and so it’s fair to consider these as more-or-less the same.
-United’s premium economy class seat on the hand though is in a league of its own…
+The latter seat offers more legroom than the former — typically about three extra inches — and it’s at the front of the cabin.
+Economy preferred offers “better” located/further forward seats and nothing more.
+Otherwise, the passenger experiences are indistinguishable between the two, and so it’s fair to consider these as more-or-less the same.
+United’s premium economy class seat on the other hand though is in a league of its own…

 …and the airline markets it and prices it as such.
 Think of it as a domestic first class seat, but on an international and/or longhaul flight.